Colby College Department of English

 Roundtable organizer & presenter, “Poetry and Politics at the Small Liberal Arts College.”
 Roundtable: “Woke Pedagogies: Teaching Art in/and the Present.”
 Association for the Study of the Arts of the Present.
-Berkeley, CA. Upcoming October 2017.
+Oakland, CA.

 “Marsden Hartley and Modern Poetry.”
 Colby College Museum of Art.
 Waterville, ME.
 September 2017.

 Panel organizer & presenter: “Alphabetizing Terror.”
 Panel: “Poetry and Big Politics.”
 National Poetry Foundation Conference.
 Orono, ME.
 June 2017.